ShorenaK/ShorenaK/README.md

 - 🔭 I’m currently working on MERN | WEB APP 💻 for hospitality industry.
 - 🌱 I’m currently learning data structures & algorithms, planning to epxend my knowledge in cloud computing.

-- ⚡ Fun fact: 💫 I was a professional chess player at age 11, representing my school and region at championships, and was also a lead singer of the school band at age 14. 🌟
+- ⚡ Fun fact: 💫 I was a professional chess player at age 11, representing my school and region at the chess championships, and was also a lead singer of the school band at age 14. 🌟

 - 📁 Check out my [🫲My Portfolio🫱](https://portfolio-shorenakanzhilov.netlify.app)